Student Support and Outreach

-Faculty/Staff should use this option to report concerns that relate to a student’s mental or physical well-being, including signs of severe emotional distress, disruptive classroom behavior, financial stress, serious roommate conflicts, or students who are academically disengaged, under-performing or demonstrating an abrupt change in academic performance.
+Faculty/Staff should use the student alert form above to report concerns that relate to a student’s mental or physical well-being, including signs of severe emotional distress, disruptive classroom behavior, financial stress, serious roommate conflicts, or students who are academically disengaged, under-performing or demonstrating an abrupt change in academic performance.

 This is NOT an emergency service.
 If you have a mental health emergency that requires immediate attention from the Counseling Center, please call (914) 251-6390 during normal business hours (Monday—Friday, 9:00am—5:00pm).
 For after-hours emergencies, please contact University Police at (914) 251-6911.

 Only available in the 4th- 9th weeks of each semester.
 Faculty should use this option found directly on their class list in MyHeliotrope to provide direct information to students on their academic progress in class.
 This options sends an email directly to the student as well as any advisors assigned to the student and also includes information on course withdrawals which can be done up until the 9th week.

 For additional questions or assistance feel free to contact any of the following: